TANYA BLONG

 Her recent works stretch toward abstraction Rather than depicting the exterior façade, Blong's paintings offer a glimpse into the inner workings of humanity.
 Each portrait symbolic of the interior landscape, where the interplay of light, colour, form and pattern mirrors the ebbs and flows of emotion and experience.
 A visual tapestry that captures the somatic experience unique to us all.

 Blong has exhibited throughout NZ and Western Australia.
-With work held in the Arts house trust.
+With work held in the Arts House trust.